Notebooks-Now/submission-instructions/setup.md

 - 🔗 [Notebooks-Now/submission-myst-full](https://github.com/Notebooks-Now/submission-myst-full)
 - 🔗 [Notebooks-Now/submission-quarto-full](https://github.com/Notebooks-Now/submission-quarto-full)

-🛠 To create your own submission repository on GitHub, click `Use This Template` and select `Create a new repository`
+🛠 To create your own submission repository on GitHub, click `Use This Template` and select `Create a new repository`.

 ```{figure} images/myst-full-create-repo.png

 ```

-🛠 Enter the details for your new repository
+🛠 Enter the details for your new repository.

 - Choose a unique name for the repository
 - Add a meaningful description